chippyash/Strong-Type/README.md

 One of the joys of PHP is its loose typing, but there are situations, particularly in large or complex systems where you want to guarantee that method parameters are what you want them to be.
-PHPs type hinting extends to a few basic native types such as arrays and hard typing to class names.
+PHP's type hinting extends to a few basic native types such as arrays and hard typing to class names.
 For the rest you end up having to put a lot of boiler plate in your methods just to ensure that when you expect a float for instance, you get one (or use hhvm ;-) ).
 This library addresses the